neox5/openk/docs/adr/009_key_derivation_architecture.md

 Revised (supersedes previous version)

 ## Context
 The system needs a clear approach for deriving cryptographic keys from user credentials.
-Taking inspiration from proven systems like Bitwarden, we implement parallel key derivation for authentication and encryption operations while maintaining strong security properties.
+We implement parallel key derivation for authentication and encryption operations while maintaining strong security properties.

 ## Decision